Jiordan Tolli

 Jiordan Anna Tolli (born 17 June 1994) is an Australian actress and singer, known for playing the role of Lolly Allen in the Australian soap opera Neighbours.
-In 2013, Tolli competed in the fifth season of The X Factor Australia and reached the top five.
+In 2013, Tolli competed in the fifth season of The X Factor Australia and was the eighth contestant eliminated.

 Early life

 Jiordan Anna Tolli was born in 1994 to parents Luke and Vanda.
 Her cousin, Fabio Tolli, was married to her former Neighbours co-star Kym Valentine, who played Libby Kennedy.
 Prior to entering The X Factor, she performed in a lot of musical theatre.

 Career

 Tolli was cast in the role of Louise "Lolly" Carpenter in the long-running soap opera Neighbours when she was two months old.
 Her parents had answered a casting call put out by Jan Russ for a baby to play the role of Tom Oliver (Lou Carpenter) and Caroline Gillmer's (Cheryl Stark) on-screen daughter.
 After seven years of playing Lolly, Tolli left Neighbours in 2001 to focus on her schooling.
 Tolli's mother said it was "the right time" for her daughter to leave and the producers agreed.

 "I remember the fun times.
 I was a kid.
 Who else gets that kind of opportunity when they're a baby?
 I wasn't really acting.
 I just played on set."

 — —Tolli speaking about her time on Neighbours.

-Tolli has appeared in numerous advertisements and has done some modelling work.
 In 2011, Tolli made a guest appearance in the third series of Tangle.
 She will appear as Caitlyn in the upcoming film Is This The Real world. starring Sean Keenan and Charlotte Best.
 In August 2013, it was confirmed that Tolli would be making a one-off appearance in Neighbours as Lolly to celebrate Lou's 70th birthday.
 As she had spent a large portion of her childhood on the show, Tolli said she was comfortable returning to the set to film her scenes.
 Tolli appeared during the episode broadcast on 4 October 2013.